Air Knife Systems

 Controlling the lighter aerosol component of blow-off spray requires a proper air exhaust design to enhance blow-off effectiveness by optimizing the exhaust air volume and velocity.

-An experienced air knife system designer can provide guidance to help ensure the tunnel features and air balance to ensure success.
+An experienced air knife system designer can provide guidance to help confirm that the tunnel features and air balance are optimized for success.

 As a general rule, the optimal balance between air knife system efficiency and the cost of the piping and flex hose to deliver the blower air to the air knives is a design that has a minimum of 5% to a maximum of 10% air pressure loss through the piping and hose.
 Less than 5% losses mean that the piping/hose is larger in diameter and more expensive than needed.
 Greater than 10% pressure drop either causes less blow-off effectiveness or requires a larger horsepower and higher cost blower to make up for the small diameter piping or hose.